CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 Set a folder for storing temporary files generated when freezing tracks or loading external audio files.

-Temporary files are not automatically deleted.
+\* Temporary files are not automatically deleted.
 To reduce the amount of space used on the hard drive, using the 'Clear' button clear them.

+<span style="color: #dd6f6c">\* Please DO NOT save user data in this folder and its subdirectories.
+There is a risk of data loss.</span>

 ### Mouse Wheel